EnsemblGSOC/sourabhr-gsoc-2017/README.md

 I wrote a webapp to compare the speed and verify the correctness of my Bigwig and Bigbed parsers against [dalliance](https://github.com/dasmoth/dalliance)'s parsers.
 First both scripts were run in the same page which led to the problem of one script using the other one's cache hence leading to false timing analysis.
 I tried disabling the cache and putting them in seperate windows but the timings don't follow a set pattern as network requests could take random times to finish.
 Due to this reason this code wasn't merged into the main repo but rather kept away as an experiment.

+### Testing setup :

+I initially setup a jasmine + karma test suite and automated the testing through travis-CI so that every time I commit code to the repository it gets checked.
+The main repo had a mocha testing environment already in place which was pushed later so I have to rewrite my tests in mocha.

 ### Code Usage :

 To add a track in the newly supported formats :